newtheatre/history-project/_shows/19_20/julius_caesar.md

     rating: 4/5
     quote: "It is incredibly exciting to see the team as a whole do a wonderful job in bringing Shakespeare to the screen in a new way for the quarantine season.
 I applaud the cast and crew of Julius Caesar, and the NNT as a whole, for creating such engaging theatre under these difficult circumstances."
   - type: YouTube
-    title: Watch [The Fall of] Julius Caesar on YouTube
+    title: Watch '[The Fall of] Julius Caesar' on YouTube
     href: https://www.youtube.com/watch?v=7zG2_dwIU-Q

 ---